auriaahmad/DevOps-Scripts/2 Log Archiver/README.md

 # Request to Follow and Star the Repository.
 Thanks :)
 # Step-by-Step Execution Instructions

+### What the Script Does:

+- **Specify Log Directory**: Allows the user to select which log directory to archive.
+- **Days to Keep Logs**: Allows the user to specify how long logs should be retained before archiving.
+- **Days to Keep Backup Archives**: Specifies how long archived backups should be kept before they are deleted.
+- **Run Archiving**: Compresses and archives logs older than the specified days, logs the process, deletes the old logs, and cleans up old backups.
+- **Cron Setup**: Optionally adds the script to run daily at a specified time via `cron`.

+This tool provides a simple way to manage log files and their backups interactively from the command line.

 1. **Save the Script:**
    - Open your terminal.
    - Use `nano` or another editor to create the file in `/usr/local/bin/`.